Choose amount Information Payment

 • Support for needed ongoing monitoring and maintenance of existing river restoration sites

-Phase II of the River Institute involves creating the riverine commons, a public access to over 90-acre property on the WFWR.
+Phase II of the River Institute involves creating the riverine commons, a space for the public to access over 200+ acre property on the WFWR.
 The public will enjoy walking/hiking trails with exhibits memorializing Native American, African American and Euro American riparian life-ways and historic cultural landscapes formative to Fayetteville and its early agriculture; birding, and native plant identification.
 A paddling access to the wetlands and WFWR with public access to the river for canoe/kayak floating, and a transit node in a developing intercity water trail.